CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/travelrequest/Exercise_bonus_1_0.md

 **Duration: 30 minutes**

-In this bonus exercise, you will learn how to use Excel like formulas to add cost calculations for a travel request.
-Our goal here is to use a per diem rate multiplied by number of days, added to the estimated airfare cost to get an estimated trip total cost.
+In this bonus exercise, you will learn how to use Excel-like formulas to add cost calculations for a travel request.
+Our goal here is to use a per diem rate multiplied by number of days, added to the estimated airfare cost to get an estimated total trip cost.

 ## 2.1: Creating Calculations
 Learn to add automated calculations to your table.